How to create a One-armed Bandit online? Examples and tips

 2. Instant win for Christmas coupons

-Instant winners are also effective during the Christmas period, when users are looking for deals and discounts to save on their purchases.
+Instant winners are also very effective during the Christmas period, when users are looking for good deals and discounts to save on their gift purchases.

-The 100% winning Claw machine, enables companies to distribute coupons to participants.
-Showroomprivé.com banked on this Christmas game during the festive season.
-7,000 vouchers were distributed, helping to convert prospects and boosting the brand’s sales.
+The 100% winning Claw machine, for example, enables companies to distribute discount coupons to all participants.
+Showroomprivé.com banked on this Christmas marketing game during the festive season.
+7,000 vouchers were distributed during the campaign, helping to convert prospects into customers and boosting the brand’s sales.

-This animation is part of a drive to store campaign during the Christmas period.
+This animation can also be used as part of a Drive to Store campaign during the Christmas period.
 McDonald’s franchisees in the North of France have chosen to set up a campaign combining a Flappy and a 100% winning claw machine.
-These events enabled users to win discount vouchers to be used to purchase a Maxi Best Of menu in participating restaurants.
-This was a way of boosting traffic in the brand’s points of sale.
+These events enabled users to win discount vouchers to be used towards the purchase of a Maxi Best Of menu in participating restaurants, boosting traffic in the brand’s points of sale.

 claw machine mc do christmas competition